chitsuenchan/chitsuenchan/README.md

 <h1 align="center">Hey 👋, I'm Chi Tsuen</h1>

-<h3 align="center">I'm a person who enjoys continuous learning and how to improve lives.
+<h3 align="center">I'm a person who enjoys continuous learning and using technology to enhance our lives.
 I live in Hong Kong for the past 6 years I have been working in large IT projects</h3>

 - 🔭 I’m aiming to get 10,000 users for my deployed app named **Taxi Translator**